September 1, 2018

 The tower was purchased by an couple who have a bold plan and have combined an ultra modern light emitting design to offset the overpowering features of the tower to give a sympathetic transformation to a domestic dwelling.

-The internal layout includes a ground-floor living kitchen, mezzanine sitting area with stairs to two bedrooms and a bathroom, while the fourth floor is taken up with a fabulous master suite and a spiral staircase to the converted tank.
+The internal layout of the Pannal Water Tower includes a ground-floor living kitchen, mezzanine sitting area with stairs to two bedrooms and a bathroom, while the fourth floor is taken up with a fabulous master suite and a spiral staircase to the converted tank.
 The couple are also planning to light and fit a removable glass top to a 300ft well on the ground floor.

 There is an extension to the middle floor to create a side annexe which is transformed by extra light using energy efficient glass and two Roof Maker 2 x 1 metre fixed flat triple glazed rooflights.
 This will allow n incredible 4m2 of natural light to flood in from above – making it the perfect roof window case study for prospective customers like you.

 Are you facing a similar challenge on an ambitious build?
 If you’re struggling to choose the best skylights for your project, why not download our handy 15-point guide to choosing a rooflight?